garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 * Talking back to a teacher.

 Examples of mild punishments:
-* The inmate must wear panties to bed the next night, guaranteeing that she will wet the bed.
+* **Bedwetter:** The inmate must wear panties to bed the next night (with Potidiol PM, this guarantees that she will wet the bed).
-* The inmate must stand in a public place and expose her panties for up to an hour.
+* **Flasher:** The inmate must expose her panties or bra on demand for up to an hour.
+An authority may require her to remain exposed for the duration.
-* The inmate must take a dose of Urgencinin-W, and may not ask to use the bathroom for one hour except in her panties.
+* **Desperate to Pee:** The inmate must take a dose of Urgencinin-W; if she needs to pee in the next hour, she must wet herself.
-* The inmate must attend [detention,](/bathroom-control-institute/school#detention) and take a dose of Urgencinin-W before detention begins.
+* **Wetting Detention:** The inmate must attend [detention,](/bathroom-control-institute/school#detention) and take a dose of Urgencinin-W before detention begins.
-* The inmate must strip to her panties and masturbate to orgasm.
-She may get dressed afterward.
+* **Panty Wetter:** The inmate must wet herself the next two times she pees.
+She may change between wettings.
-* The inmate cannot ask for permission to urinate, except in her panties, until she has wet herself.
+* **Panty Pooper:** The inmate must soil herself the next time she poops.
-* The inmate may not ask permission to change her panties unless she has defecated in them, or urinated in them more than once.
+* **Staying Wet:** The inmate may not have her panties changed unless she has wet them at least twice.
-* The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups have leaked urine.
+* **Wet Pull-ups:** The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups have leaked urine.

 ## Moderate punishments
 Moderate punishments are imposed for infractions such as: